A waterproof mastectomy drain bag holder is an essential item for a breast cancer patient after surgery.

 I would prefer to spend my time personalizing the drain holders instead of sewing a straight line through squirmy PUL.
 Wouldn’t you?

-This is an important part of the project because this makes the length the drain bag holders easily adjustable.
+The strap adjuster is a very important part of the design, because this allows the person to adjust the length the drain bag holders easily.

-– Scissors (smaller with pointy tip is better)
+4. Scissors (a smaller size with a pointy tip is best)

-This is used to finish the edges of the webbing.
+The lighter is used to finish the edges of the webbing.
+You could also use a match if you don’t have a lighter available.

 4 Easy Steps To Make A Drain Bag Holder For The Shower

-Step 1: Use the lighter to singe both ends of the webbing to prevent fraying.
+Step 1: Use the lighter or match to singe both ends of the webbing to prevent fraying.

-Take the lighter and singe the both ends of the webbing to prevent them from fraying.
+Take the lighter or match and singe the both ends of the webbing to prevent them from fraying.

 When the mastectomy drain holders are complete, one end will be hidden by stitches, but having the hardened end makes it easier to sew.